-It is as important for pets as it is for humans to eat a balanced diet.
+It is as important for pets as it is for humans to feed on a balanced diet.
 A diet consisting of fat, protein, carbohydrates, minerals and vitamins is what pet’s need too.
 Of all these, protein is one of the most important macro-nutrients pets need and is also what breaks down into amino acids.

 Simply put, amino acids are what help pets thrive.
 They help with tendons, ligaments, bones, nails, hair, immunity, anxiety and mood, among other major functions in the body.